|Quick Facts: Art Directors|

 |5 years or more|

 Art directors need at least a bachelor’s degree in an art or design subject and previous work experience.
-Depending on the industry, they may have worked as graphic designers, illustrators, copy editors, or photographers, or in another art or design occupation before becoming art directors.
+Depending on the industry, art directors may have previously worked as graphic designers, illustrators, copy editors, or photographers, or in another art or design occupation.

 Explore resources for employment and wages by state and area for art directors.

 Compare the job duties, education, job growth, and pay of art directors with similar occupations.

 Learn more about art directors by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.